Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 - The initiative will benefit Filipino residents by allowing them to track which gender and age group has the highest number of HIV/AIDS affected people.
 Also, being aware of the HIV/AIDS risk factors.
 - For students who will need the knowledge in the future for their projects.
 This will help students have a better understanding of the need of being well-informed about HIV/AIDS.
 - Future Researchers will be able to use this repository as a reference if they want to conduct a study similar to this one.
 Future scholars are free to build on these initiatives and use them as a model.
-Also if the future Researchers can use this as reference if they have plan to do related studies precisely an standard underlying Bachelor of Science in Information Technology
+The future Researchers can use this as reference if they have plan to do related studies precisely an standard underlying Bachelor of Science in Information Technology
 - This study will assist HIV/AIDS patients in monitoring the available HIV/AIDS preventive facilities in their area.

 ## Methods